jordanbaird/Prism/Sources/Prism/Documentation.docc/Prism.md

 ## Overview

 `Prism` is a DSL that uses declarative syntax to create beautiful formatted text for Swift command line tools.
-While it's meant to be easy to use, it is quite powerful, and works on both macOS and Linux.
+It's powerful, easy to use, and supports both macOS and Linux.

 Start by creating an instance of the `Prism` type.
 Its initializer accepts a closure, which you populate with various attributes.